 This adaptability makes yacht charter uniquely suited to today’s generational mix.

-Different ages come on board with different ideas of a perfect day.
+Every age group approaches time on board in their own way.
 Younger guests tend to head straight for the water.
 Teenagers want speed, toys and space.
 Parents look for variety and relaxation.
 Older generations often value comfort, scenery and watching the family enjoy themselves.

 Nick sees this play out on almost every charter.